Spot a turtle on the road? Here's how you can help it

 - After helping the turtle, back away so as not to cause it too much stress and take a picture of it for recording on carapace.ca.

 If you see an injured turtle, contact the Éco-Nature rehabilitation centre immediately at firstname.lastname@example.org.

 How to move a turtle

-The technique is different for snapping turtles, which are large, grey and have heavy, spiny tails and the general looks of a dinosaur.
+The technique is different for snapping turtles, which are large, grey and have heavy, spiny tails and look similar to a dinosaur.
 Their massive, strong shell has "handles" at the back (on each side of its tail).
 Use those handles to lift the turtle’s back end, and walk it across the road while allowing it to lean on its front legs, wheelbarrow-style.
 Alternatively, you can slide it onto something you might have in your vehicle, such as a car mat or snow shovel, which will make it easier to move.

 Never pick up a turtle by the tail as this can cause damage to its internal organs.

 "Each turtle that dies in a traffic collision has a significant cascading effect on its entire species, as an individual can take up to 25 years to reproduce.
 The survival rate of turtle eggs is very low, and only two per cent of turtles reach adulthood.
 Losing a single adult means a 20-year delay in the development of a population." – Francisco Retamal Diaz, project coordinator, Nature Conservancy of Canada

 - Studies have shown that a mere five per cent increase in annual mortality is enough to cause an entire turtle population to decline.
 Maintaining a given population size depends on the survival of the adults, especially females.

 - The turtles most frequently reported on carapace.ca — snapping turtles (54 per cent of observations) and painted turtles (30 per cent) — are also the ones most often found injured or dead.